October 29, 2020 Posted In Wrongful Death

 If your loved one passed away under strange, suspicious, or unexpected circumstances in California, you may have grounds for a wrongful death claim.
 A wrongful death claim asserts that the fatal injury would not have happened were it not for the negligence or carelessness of another person.
 While many types of accidents can be deadly, several are the most common causes of action for wrongful death lawsuits in California.

-Premises liability is a type of personal injury claim that deals with a negligent property owner and dangerous property.
+Premises liability is a type of San Bernardino personal injury claim that deals with a negligent property owner and dangerous property.
 If a property owner cuts corners or tries to save money by failing to inspect a property and repair defects, that owner could be liable for a resultant accident, injury or death.
 Common property hazards that could be deadly are swimming pools, pets, unsafe structures, toxic substances, faulty staircases, and fire risks.
-Falls are especially common types of premises liability accidents.
+Falls are especially common types of premises liability accidents in San Bernardino.
 A bad fall could be deadly for a victim.

 Not all fatalities are accidents.
 Rather than being negligent, the defendant in your wrongful death claim may be guilty of an intentional crime against your loved one.
 Violent crimes such as physical assaults, sexual assaults and assaults with deadly weapons cause numerous deaths in California each year.
 If a violent crime such as homicide or a crime of gross negligence, such as vehicular manslaughter, killed your loved one, the criminal may be financially liable for your damages.